From non-negotiable salary offers to job interviews in cafes and everything in between.

 Many Israeli employers are old enough to remember a time when Israel was less prosperous and the unemployment rate was double the current 5-6%.
 In those days, getting a job offer was a cause for celebration.
 An unfortunate consequence is the still widely-used “take it or leave it” salary proposition.

 Thankfully, the newer generation of entrepreneurs is more appreciative of how quickly employees can jump ship and are softening their negotiating stances.
-But you definitely need to know how to negotiate.
+But you definitely need to research current salaries and know how to negotiate.

 From Pixel/Point Press‘s Kelli Brown, via Facebook: